CSU-Theory-Suite/theory-suite-wiki/README.rst

 5. Make the modifications in the rst files ...........................................

 Using our preferred text editor, we will make the wanted changes and save those files.
+For more details on how to edit the rst files, check within the wiki website.
 After a set of related changes we will "locally save them" in our git repository.
 As an example, let's assume we made changes in one file of graphical_software and another of helpful_packages.